Peng Cheng (serial killer): Murder of Mr. Zhang

-Afterward, he took out a knife and said to Dawei that he needed to help dismember the body, which he refused, claiming he could not stomach it.
-Instead, the trio stuffed the corpse into the trunk of the taxi, and then set course for Mr. Li's trading company.
-On the way Dawei, realizing that Cheng would likely kill Mr. Li if they found him, said to his accomplices that it was way too early and he might not be there.
-Because of this Cheng and Shao drove back to the former's house, where they let him off with the warning not to tell anyone about what had happened.
-Cheng and Shao then drove to Xishawo and buried Zhang's body in the sand, but on the way back, Cheng thought it would be better to just feed the remains to his dogs.
-And so, they turned around and returned to the burial site, where they unearthed the corpse and took it to Cheng's house and threw some of the remains to the dogs, while the rest were buried in the backyard.
-Since the corpses were beginning to pile up, Cheng put a layer of concrete over the locations where he buried the remains.
+Afterwards, he took out a knife and said to Dawei that he needed to help dismember the body, which he refused, claiming he could not stomach it.
+Instead, the trio stuffed the corpse into the trunk of the taxi and then set course for Mr. Li's trading company.
+On the way Dawei, realizing that Peng would likely kill Mr. Li if they found him, said to his accomplices that it was way too early and he might not be there.
+Because of this Peng and Shao drove back to the former's house, where they let him off with the warning not to tell anyone about what had happened.
+He and Shao then drove to Xishawo and buried Zhang's body in the sand, but on the way back, Peng thought it would be better to just feed the remains to his dogs.
+And so, they turned around and returned to the burial site, where they unearthed the corpse and took it to Peng's house and threw some of the remains to the dogs, while the rest were buried in the backyard.
+Since the corpses were beginning to pile up, Peng put a layer of concrete over the locations where he buried the remains.

-After disposing of the remains, Shao asked Cheng what they should do with the car, to which the latter replied that it would be better to get rid of it since it was damaged.
+After disposing of the remains, Shao asked him what they should do with the car, to which the latter replied that it would be better to get rid of it since it was damaged.
 The pair subsequently drove the taxi to the Dongfeng Bath House, where they abandoned it at the parking lot and left.
-As time passed, Dawei started gradually distancing himself from Cheng until he eventually broke off contact with him altogether.
-This did not concern Cheng, however, as he believed Dawei would be too intimidated to inform the police of their actions and let him off without any issues.
+As time passed, Dawei started gradually distancing himself from Peng until he eventually broke off contact with him altogether.
+This did not concern him, however, as he believed Dawei would be too intimidated to inform the police of their actions and let him off without any issues.